RosettaCommons/documentation/rosetta_basics/scoring/ms_expdata_score_terms.md

 Publication: [Aprahamian et. al., Anal.
 Chem.
 2018](https://pubs.acs.org/doi/abs/10.1021/acs.analchem.8b01624)

+## Per Residue Solvent Exposure
+In order to calculate a residue's relative solvent exposure in a given model, we identified that a centroid based neighbor count gave the most correlation to the experimental input data.

 ## Hydroxyl Radical Footprinting (HRF)
 We have developed a centroid based score term, `hrf_ms_labeling`, that utilizes the experimental output of HRF MS experiments.

 The energy method lives in `Rosetta/main/source/src/core/scoring/methods/HRF_MSLabelingEnergy.cc`.

 ### Usage
-To use `hrf_ms_labeling` for centroid mode pose scoring, an input text file containing the experimentally derived protection factors and their corresponding residue numbers is required.
+To use `hrf_ms_labeling` for centroid mode scoring, an input text file containing the experimentally derived protection factors and their corresponding residue numbers is required.
 The general format for this input file is:

 ```
 #RESIDUE NUMBER, lnPF